ahmedfgad/GeneticAlgorithmPython/README.md

 # PyGAD Documentation

-The documentation of the PyGAD library is available at [Read The Docs](https://pygad.readthedocs.io) at this link: https://pygad.readthedocs.io.
+The documentation of the PyGAD library is available on [Read The Docs](https://pygad.readthedocs.io) at this link: https://pygad.readthedocs.io.
 It discusses the modules supported by PyGAD, all its classes, methods, attribute, and functions.
 For each module, a number of examples are given.

 If there is an issue using PyGAD, feel free to post at issue in this [GitHub repository](https://github.com/ahmedfgad/GeneticAlgorithmPython) https://github.com/ahmedfgad/GeneticAlgorithmPython or by sending an e-mail to ahmed.f.gad@gmail.com.